neakovalainen/musicrecapp/README.md

 ## How to use the app
 Follow the instructions in the course materials.

-1. Install dependancies with `pip install -r requirements.txt`
+1. Install dependencies with `pip install -r requirements.txt`
 2. Create a database with Postgresql
 3. Add `DATABASE_URL` and `SECRET_KEY` to your `.env` file
 4. Add tables to your database with `psql < src/tables.sql`